History of Tonga: The Old Tonga

-The Haʻapai of three thousand years ago was a bit different from the Haʻapai of today.
+The Haʻapai of three thousand years ago differed from the Haʻapai of today.
 Large flightless birds called megapodes bounded through the tropical rain forest while giant iguanas and various other lizards rested on tree limbs.
 The skies hosted three different species of fruit bats, three different species of pigeon, and more than two dozen other types of birds.
 There were no pigs, horses, dogs, cows, or rats.

 The South Pacific, meanwhile, was almost completely uninhabited.
 Any present humans existed on the western fringes of the Solomon Islands.
 Then, around that time, these islanders were suddenly replaced by a new branch of humanity that originated from the Bismarck Archipelago off Papua New Guinea.
 They intrepidly stormed through the region, rapidly colonizing and pushing east.
 They brought with them new plant and animal species, as well as a distinct pottery design.
 Today these people are named the Lapita, after the location in New Caledonia where they were first noticed archaeologically.